OFFLlNE/100-days-of-code/log.md

 **Thoughts** I was stuck trying to figure out why my arrow function requires a return after adding JSX.Element as return type in Calculator.
 As it was very late at night when I found the time to do that daily coding hour I was a little exhausted and just wrote the base for the Calculator and the action plan what needs to come next.
 Also I believe I need to read up on TypeScript itself and finally understand how Hooks work.
 So might dedicate some time for that

+### Day 3: January 24 2021

+**Today's Progress**:

+- Calculator:
+  -- Added Sass
+  -- Created CalculatorButton component
+  -- Mapping all buttons with the button component
+- Reading about React Hooks

+**Thoughts** Hooks been a around for quite some time now, but I am finally taking the time to actually read the documentation about them and to properly understand it.
+So far the useState one seems pretty straightforward.
+After that I believe I can finally add some button functionalities to my calculator

 ---

 ### Attempt at it in 2017!